 Types of Nursing Home Abuse

-Nursing home abuse may be presented in many forms.
+Forms of abuse in nursing homes may involve so many factors and differ in each case.
 In some cases, it may be found overlapping too.
 Nursing home abuse need not always involve the caregiver.
 It can also be from another resident of the nursing home.

-Let’s now have a look at the different types of nursing home abuse.
+Let’s now have a look at the different types of abuse in nursing homes.

 1. Physical Abuse:

-Physical nursing home abuse refers to any act by the caregiver causing physical harm to the nursing home resident.
+Physical abuse in nursing homes refers to any act by the caregiver causing physical harm to the nursing home resident.
 The vulnerable group subjected to this type of abuse are elderly people with dementia, physical illness, and disabilities.

 The most common form of physical abuse includes kicking, scratching, slapping, pinching, pushing, shaking, beating, etc. Physical abuse may also include acts like deprivation of food or water resulting in health issues to the resident.
 In certain cases, physical nursing abuse can be so serious causing the death of the resident.